htem/FANC_auto_recon/nuclei_prediction/README.md

 ## Upload soma table to CAVE
-After formatting the (local) soma table, we uploaded the result to [CAVE (Connectome Annotation Versioning Engine)](https://github.com/seung-lab/CAVEclient) so that everyone in the FANC community can access to this data.
+After formatting the (local) soma table, we uploaded the result to [CAVE (Connectome Annotation Versioning Engine)](https://github.com/seung-lab/CAVEclient) so that everyone in the FANC community could access to this data.
 Because of the server's expiration setting, the original nucleus predictions were all deleted.
 We re-ran the code and generated a new segmentation (and confirmed all the putative nuclei were re-detected), but the nucleus ids were not identical anymore.
 Therefore, we updated nucleus ids before uploading them to CAVE. `upload2cave.ipynb` shows how we uploaded the table to CAVE as `somas_dec2022`, as well as how future users can use CAVE to conducut similar procedures.

 <img src="./img/soma_table_CAVE.png" width="700">

 ## Manual maintenance of soma table on CAVE
-Even though we checked the quality multiple times manually, there is a small chance that some nuclei are still wrongly categorized.
-In fact, we have already found several glias and false positives labeled as neurons in the soma table. (**The soma table on CAVE is always up-to-date.** If you want to know updated numbers for each cell type/object, please take a look at the tables above.)
+Even though we manually checked our somas' quality multiple times, there is a small chance that some nuclei are still wrongly categorized.
+In fact, we have already found several glias and false positives labeled as neurons in the soma table. (**The soma table on CAVE is always up-to-date.** If you want to know updated numbers for each cell type/object, please take a look at the table above.)

 At the same time, our convolutional neural network missed some nuclei. (e.g., A neuronal nucleus that was partically detected but too small to be picked up by our size threshold.)
 This is mostly because of the knifemarks, and DeepEM could not segment a nucleus correctly if there is a knifemark on it.
-Therefore, we asked community members to report if they have found any nuclei that were not listed on soma table.
+Therefore, we asked community members to report if they have found any nuclei that were not listed on the soma table.
 Those manually identified nuclei have their own 17-digit nucleus ids, which starts from `10000000000000001`.
-(The automatically detected nuclei have randomly-generated nucleus ids that start from `7`.
-See [here](https://github.com/seung-lab/cloud-volume/wiki/Graphene) for more detailed information.)
 If you are a member of `FANC_soma_edit` group on CAVE, you can use the code in `fanc/upload.py` to upload these missing somas to the soma table. `example_notebooks/update_cave_tables.ipynb` demostrates how to upload them.
 Currently, @sumiya-kuroda and @jasper-tms are the members of `FANC_soma_edit`.

 There are also some other rules when it comes to uploading manually detected somas:
 - If you want to upload neurons that have somas outside the dataset and locate on the ventral side, use coordinates on `z = 10` slice.